couchbase/fleece/Fleece.md

  0101cccc dddddddd...    binary data (same as string) 0110wccc cccccccc...    array (c = 11-bit item count, if 2047 then count follows as varint;
-                                w = wide, if 1 then following values are 4 bytes wide, not 2) 0111wccc cccccccc...    dictionary (same as array) 1ooooooo oooooooo       pointer (o = BE signed offset in units of 2 bytes: ±32k bytes)
+                                w = wide, if 1 then following values are 4 bytes wide, not 2) 0111wccc cccccccc...    dictionary (same as array, but each item is a key (string) followed by a value.)
+ 1ooooooo oooooooo       pointer (o = BE unsigned offset in units of 2 bytes _backwards_, 0-64kb)
                                 NOTE: In a wide collection, offset field is 31 bits wide
 ```
 Bits marked “-“ are reserved and should be set to zero.